ansys/ansys-sphinx-theme/doc/source/user-guide/options.rst

 - ``whatsnew_file_path``: Path to the YAML file containing what's new content local to the ``doc/source`` directory.
 If not provided, the what's new section is not generated.
 - ``changelog_file_path``: Path to the ``changelog.rst`` file local to the ``doc/source``
   directory.
-If not provided, the what's new section is not generated.
+If not provided, the **What's new** section is not generated.
 - ``sidebar_pages``: List of names for the pages to include in the **What's new** sidebar.
 If not provided, the **What's new** sidebar is not shown.
 - ``sidebar_no_of_headers``: Number of minor version sections to display in the **What's new** sidebar.